zairulanuar/HRM/README.md

 We conduct our evaluation along two dimensions:

 1. **Model Capability**: We assess the model's performance on human exam questions, its ability to follow instructions, its proficiency in mathematics, and its translation accuracy.
-2. **Model Trustworthiness**: We evaluate the model's safety and tendency to hallucinate, particularly in the context of Southeast Asia (SEA).
+2. **Model Trustworthiness**: We evaluate the model's safety and tendency to hallucinate, particularly in the context of Southeast Asia.

 ### Model Capability